SketchUp/testup-2/README.md

 # Config.yml
 # Required:
 Path: C:\Users\Thomas\SourceTree\TestUp2\tests\TestUp UI Tests

 # Optional: (By default, don't include a fixed seed!)
 Seed: 123 # The seed number for the random order of execution of the tests

+# Optional:
+# By default the results will be output to STDOUT.
+This can be redirected to a
+# file.
+Output: C:\Users\Thomas\SourceTree\TestUp2\tests\results.json

+# Optional:
+# Set to true to prevent SketchUp from closing.
+Useful for debugging purposes.
+# Note that if `Output` is used the results won't be written until SketchUp is
+# closed.
+KeepOpen: false

+# Optional:
 # List the set of sets you want to run.
 #   Run all tests in test case: TC_TestCaseName#
 #   Run specific test: TC_TestCaseName#test_testname